drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-07/exercise.md

 Filename: contract.rs
 -->

 > Just as you're ready to put the final touches on `mint_passport` your memory of the fever dream is fading.
 What did it say in **Appendix cbc471**?
 Something about on-flight boarding protocols and security in ` initiate_jump_ring_travel`, or was it in `jump_ring_check`.
-You can scarce remember...
+You're having trouble remembering...

 Now that our [entry point](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/attr.entry_point.html) function is completed, we can import and use it in `execute`.